clkim/DeepLearningPython35/README.md

 - At _DeepLearningPython35_ directory, start `docker` container _deeplearning_ and specifying option to attach an interactive shell, with `docker container start -ai deeplearning`
   - At the interactive shell command line inside the container, we `cd` into the _deeplearn_ directory mounted into the container;
-  we had bind the mount to the local _DeepLearningPython35_ directory, which must be already on the git branch _chap1_30-hidden-neurons-3.0-eta_
+  when we created the container, we had bind that mount to the local _DeepLearningPython35_ directory, which must be already on the git branch _chap1_30-hidden-neurons-3.0-eta_
   - We check the python version, with `python --version`
   - And verify what conda environments we have, with `conda info --env`
-  - Then we activate our own conda environment _nndlbook_, with `conda activate nndlbook`
+  - Then we activate our own previously created conda environment _nndlbook_, with `conda activate nndlbook`
-  - Finally, we now run the demo code in _test.py_, with `python3.8 test.py`
+  - Finally, we now run the demo code in _test.py_, with `python3.8 test.py`; use control-c to break out of the run if desired
   - After the run, we exit the container, with `exit`
 - Now we should be back at the Terminal command line, in the _DeepLearningPython35_ directory
 ```
-~/DeepLearningPython35 $ _
+~/DeepLearningPython35 $
 ~/DeepLearningPython35 $ docker container ls --all
 < Should see a container named "deeplearning" >
 CONTAINER ID   IMAGE                    COMMAND       CREATED      ...
 NAMES